 If you’re in the class of the 50 percent of Americans who think hand sanitizers would remain active on your hands for hours, think again.

 Your hand sanitizers can only protect for – not an hour.
 Not half an hour – only two minutes!

 Check out our MOXĒ Premium Hand Sanitizer Collection

-Moxē Hand sanitizer contains 70% alcohol and is available in Citrus as well as our new Eucalyptus Mint scent!
-Both variations can be purchased here.
+Moxē Hand sanitizer contains 70% alcohol and is available unscented or in Citrus as well as our new Eucalyptus Mint scent!

 MOXĒ is a manufacturer of innovative health and wellness products focused on complementing any lifestyle.
 With our holistic approach, we add custom essential oil blends in everything we create and ensure every product is made with the highest quality ingredients to support clean living and peace of mind.

-Visit MOXĒ at https://bemoxe.com/ or follow us on Instagram and Facebook: @bemoxe
+Visit MOXĒ at bemoxe.com or follow us on Instagram and Facebook: @bemoxe